Operational Skills Needed

 To better evaluate candidates, interview processes should include:

 Operational experience is a crucial yet often overlooked aspect of interviewing.
-By introducing realistic operational scenarios into the interview process, we can better evaluate an engineer’s ability to handle real-world challenges.
+By introducing realistic operational scenarios into the interview process, we can better evaluate an engineerʼs ability to handle real-world challenges.
 This not only ensures that new hires are technically proficient but also operationally capable.
-It ultimately leads to more resilient and reliable software systems.
+Ultimately, it’s not about hiring people who never break production.
+It’s recruiting engineers who you can trust to bring it back gracefully.